CodeWithSub/MERN-Course/README.md

 ## 📚 Current Focus

-- Learning the **foundations of web development** with HTML and CSS
+- 📘 Strengthening JavaScript fundamentals (ES6+, DOM manipulation, events)

-- Building responsive layouts using **Flexbox** and **CSS Grid**
+- 💡 Building interactive front-end projects using HTML, CSS, Bootstrap & JavaScript

-- Practicing **semantic HTML** for better structure and accessibility
+- 🎨 Creating responsive layouts with Flexbox and CSS Grid

-- Creating small, static web pages to apply my skills
+- 🧱 Practicing semantic HTML for clean structure and accessibility

-- Exploring **Git** and **GitHub** for version control and collaboration
+- 🔧 Using Git and GitHub for version control and collaboration

 ---

 ## 🎯 Future Goals

-- 🔜 Learn and apply JavaScript fundamentals
+- 🧠 Deepen knowledge of JavaScript: async functions, fetch API, modular code

-- 🔜 Build interactive front-end features using React
+- ⚛️ Learn and build dynamic UIs with React

-- 🔜 Learn how to build APIs with Node.js and Express
+- 🌐 Develop and connect RESTful APIs using Node.js and Express

-- 🔜 Integrate MongoDB for full-stack functionality
+- 🗄️ Work with MongoDB for full-stack development (MERN stack)

-- 🚀 Build and deploy a full-stack MERN application
+- 🚀 Build and deploy a complete MERN application

-- 💼 Create a portfolio site to showcase my projects
+- 🌟 Create and launch a professional portfolio website to showcase pro

 ---